 There are many mentoring schemes available to students and staff members at all levels within Oxford.
-See here for a summary of current coaching, mentoring and professional development programmes within the University.
+Please see the summary of current coaching, mentoring and professional development programmes within the University.
 If you feel that you would benefit from mentoring, but you do not have any particular mentor in mind, and there is no scheme available to you at present, you could ask for help in finding a mentor.
 Your own line manager may have some ideas, and should have some insight into the sort of mentor or mentoring might be helpful.
 Alternatively, speak to our HR Administrator or Departmental Administrator.

 Personal Development Reviews

 All staff members have an annual Personal Development Review (PDR) with their line manager, to ensure that they have the resources required for their role and to reflect on their longer-term career development.
 The focus is on individual development, rather than performance management.
 An overview of the department’s PDR process is located on the Department's P Drive (accessible to Department members only).

 Oxford does not have a formal promotion process.
 Promotion is achieved by applying for an advertised post at a higher grade or taking on new responsibilities that meet re-grading criteria.
 Staff members who believe that they should be re-graded are encouraged to discuss it with their line manager and/or the Departmental Administrator at any time.